caseda/com.tkbhome/README.md

 The voltage and amperage don't get reported on intervals, added polling for this (by default poll is off to save traffic).

 ## Change Log:
+**1.0.8:**
+Add support:
+TZ37 - Double Relay Wall Switch
+TZ57 - Double Relay Wall Switch

 **1.0.7:**
 Fix:
 TZ88 - Accidentally used the wrong capability ID

 **1.0.6:**
 Add support:
-+ TZ88 - Smart Energy Wallplug
+TZ88 - Smart Energy Wallplug

 **1.0.4/1.0.5:**
 Some small bug fixes.